imixs/imixs-jwt/README.md

 The payload of the JSON Web Token must have the following format:

-	{"sub":"admin","displayname":"Administrator","groups":["xxx","yyy"]}
+	{"sub":"admin","groups":["xxx","yyy"],"displayname":"Administrator"}

 Where 'sub' is the principal and 'groups' provides an array of groupnames (roles) assigned to the principal.
+Additional user attributes (like email or a displayname) can be added as optional key-value pairs.

-With the TokenGenerator a JWT token can be generated:
+With the TokenGenerator a JWT token can be generated from the command line:

 	java -cp classes org.imixs.jwt.TokenGenerator secret {"sub":"admin","displayname":"Administrator","groups":["xxx","yyy"]}

 ## Configuration for Wildfly 10

 To install the AuthModule in a Wildfly 10 application server, the module must be part of the web application.
-To activate the JASPIC module  the file *WEB-INF/jboss-web.xml* needs to be added, that references the corresponding JASPIC domain:
+To activate the JASPIC module, the file *WEB-INF/jboss-web.xml* needs to be added, that references the corresponding JASPIC domain:

 	<?xml version="1.0"?>